Utschie/FritzRobot_serial/README.md

 # FritzRobot_serial
+### 2023-10-27 update
+when reading the USB input buffer, if the data size is wrong, flush the input buffer.
+Seems to work for the segmentation fault.

 ### 2023-10-26 update
 defined Wheelspeed.msg, implemented driver node to read from USB and publish to topics /chassis/imu /chassis/vel /chassis/wheelspeed.
 While some bugs exists,showing segmentation fault (core dumped).